 Any changes, from mild to severe, require a period of adjustment, both physically and emotionally.
 Adjustment to these changes will not only affect the person who has had the brain injury but also the family, friends and carers who are supporting the person

 Is ABI the Same as Intellectual Disability?

 Although there may be some similarities between intellectual disability and ABI it is not the same.
-ABI is recognised as a discreet disability under our health and welfare system.
-People with ABI usually retain their intellectual abilities but have difficulty controlling, coordinating and communicating their thoughts and actions.
+ABI is recognised as a separate disability under our health and welfare system.
+People with ABI usually retain their intellectual abilities but have difficulty with specific thinking skills.
+They have a period of typical developing and functioning so the changes after an ABI represent a loss.
 People with ABI can experience significant recovery and many problems improve with time.
-Changes after ABI are different and so treatment and services used often differ from that used for people with intellectual disability.
+Because of the differences between ABI and intellectual disability, the treatment and services used often differs.

 How Common is ABI?

-Because there are many different definitions of brain injury, it is difficult to precisely define the numbers of people with brain injury who will acquire a brain injury in any year (incidence) or the cumulative numbers of people who live with the effects of brain injury at any one time (prevalence)
+Because there are many different definitions of brain injury, it is difficult to say the exact number of people who will acquire a brain injury in any year (incidence) or the exact number of people who live with the effects of brain injury at any one time (prevalence).

 However using the census and other sources here are a few statistics of interest.

 - It is estimated that for each year more than 11,000 Queenslanders are expected to acquire a brain injury, of which 4,000 will develop a serious disability.